CIRAS

 Field Operations & Staffing

-CIRAS deploys small research teams—usually solo or paired missions—throughout the Canadian Arctic Archipelago, leveraging not only northern-trained technicians and postgrad scientific staff but, as tradition mandates, local Inuit land-users under negotiated historical agreements.
-Many deployment outposts are situated on or near decommissioned Cold War radar and weather stations, presenting both unique monitoring opportunities and persistent residual interference.
+CIRAS deploys small research teams—usually solo or paired missions—throughout the Canadian Arctic Archipelago, supported by northern-trained technicians, postgrad scientific staff, pilots, logistics contractors, and Inuit field partners with land-based expertise.
+Older contracts refer to “local land-users” under historical access provisions; current CIRAS policy marks that language as legacy terminology and requires community-specific consultation before active deployment.
+Many outposts remain situated on or near decommissioned Cold War radar and weather stations, presenting both unique monitoring opportunities and persistent residual interference.

 Highlighted Fieldwork (2017–2019)